goswami-13/OpenFOAM_Python_Training_Material/README.md

 # Jupyter File

-I prefer using Jypyter notebook (In VSCode) as by basic python working environment.
+I prefer using Jypyter notebook (In VSCode) as my basic python interactive development/working environment.
 As such this workshop comes with a handy file named `Workshop.ipynb`.
 The above deliverables and their codes are given in this file.

 # OpenFOAM Cases

 We will be using two OpenFOAM case studies as an example for this workshop.
+Both cases are included in this repository.

 1. Flow over 2D square cylinder at $Re = 100$ (Bai & Alam 2018).
 2. Two side-by-side cylinders with gap ratio of $4$ at $Re = 75$ (Ma et al. 2017).